lrettori/Olimpia-Wearable-sensors-FW/README.md

 Second release:
 Released in may 2024.
 Fixed the issues of the first version.
 One last non-solved (but managed) bug regarding the serial communication between microcontroller and BLE module of sensor nodes.

+Third release:
+October 2024.
+Introduced a sinchronization message sent from the PC to the dongle.
+First release revealed pre-existing bug, solved with the commit pushed on oct 17th.